Cory Stillman

 Cory Stillman (born December 20, 1973) is a Canadian professional ice hockey executive and former player.
 He played in the National Hockey League (NHL) for several teams between 1994 and 2011, winning the Stanley Cup twice.
-He is currently an assistant coach with the Arizona Coyotes.
+He is currently the Head Coach of the Guelph Storm.

 Drafted sixth overall by the Calgary Flames in 1992, Stillman was an AHL All Star with the Flames' affiliate in Saint John in 1995.
 As well as the Flames, he would go on to play for the St. Louis Blues, Tampa Bay Lightning, Carolina Hurricanes, Ottawa Senators, and Florida Panthers over his 15-year NHL career, scoring over 700 points over more than 1,000 games.

 Stillman won the Stanley Cup in 2004 and 2006 with the Lightning and Hurricanes, respectively.
 He is one of only 12 players in the NHL's history to win the Stanley Cup in back-to-back seasons with different teams (the 2004–2005 season was wiped out by a lockout).

 Playing career

 Stillman grew up in Peterborough, Ontario playing hockey for the Minor Petes (OMHA) program.
 He also played competitive baseball.
-In 1989–90, Strellman played for the Peterborough Roadrunners Jr.B.
+In 1989–90, Stillman played for the Peterborough Roadrunners Jr.B.
 (MTJHL) hockey club before being a 2nd round choice (27th overall) of the Windsor Spitfires in the 1990 Ontario Hockey League Priority Selection.